tee-lab/mothe/README.md

 The 'mothe' library includes 5 methods that provide an end to end solution for tracking multiple objects in a heterogeneous environment.
 It includes methods to setup configuration, dataset generation, training the CNN, multiple object detection and object tracking.

-1. __set_config()__: The 'set_config()' method is used to setup MOTHe on the users system.
-Basic details such as minimum and maximum threshold values and the size of the individial to be cropped and the size of the bounding box to be drawn during the detection and tracking phase.
+1. __set_config__: The system configuration is used to setup MOTHe on the users system.
+Basic details such as the path to the local repository, path to the video to be processed, the size of the individial to be cropped, number of frames to skip while running detection or tracking (to reduce compute time/to run a test case) and the size of the bounding box to be drawn during the detection phase.

-2. __generate_dataset()__: The dataset generation is a crucial step towards object detection and tracking.
+2. __generate_dataset__: The dataset generation is a crucial step towards object detection and tracking.
 The manual effort required to generate the required amount of training data is huge.
-The data generation  method highly automates the process by allowing the user to crop the region of interest by simple clicks over a GUI and automatically saves the images in appropriate folders.
-It is important however to crop the images consistantly since the accuracy of the classifier plays a huge role in the overall efficiency of the pipeline.
+The data generation class and executable highly automates the process by allowing the user to crop the region of interest by simple clicks over a GUI and automatically saves the images in appropriate folders.

-3. __train_model()__: After generating sufficient number of training example, the data is used to train the neural network.
+3. __train_model__: After generating sufficient number of training example, the data is used to train the neural network.
 The neural network produces a classifier as the output.
-The accuracy of the classifier is dependent on how well the network is trained which in turn depends on the quality of data generation.
-The various tuning parameters of the network is fixed to render the process easy for the users.
-This network has proven its efficiency when it comes to binary classification
-   (object of interest and background).
-Multi-class classification is not supported with this pipeline.
+The accuracy of the classifier is dependent on how well the network is trainied, which in turn depends on the quality and quantity of training data (See section "How much training data do I need?").
+The various tuning parameters of the network are fixed to render the process easy for the users.
+This network works well for binary classification - object of interest (animals) and background.
+Multi-class classification is not supported on this pipeline.

-4. __detection()__: The weights produced by the trained network is used to classify various regions of the test frame.
-In the event of a positive classification, a square bounding box is drawn around that region annotating the object.
-Using methods like sliding window helps to cover an entire frame for region proposal but is computationally expensive.
-MOTHe employs the thresholding technique to identify the potential object of interest to be classified.
-This method allows us to utilize finite number of points around which the region is classified making it an efficient and fast process.
-The object detection phase of MOTHe provides the user with a csv file containing the coordinates of all positive classifications and a video file with the detected objects with bounding boxes.

-5. __Object tracking__: Object tracking is the final goal of MOTHe.
-Unique ids are generated for all the detected objects.
-The ids are tracked through frames of the test video based on kalman filter.
-Few objects that go undetected for a few frames are reassigned with a new id.
-Additionnal individuals entering the frame are assigned a new id after detection.
+4. __detection__: This is the most crucial module in the repository.
+It performs two key tasks - it first identifies the regions in the image which can potentially have animals, this is called localisation; then it performs classification on the cropped regions.
+This classification is done using a small CNN (6 convolutional layers).
+Output is in the form of .csv files which contains the locations of the identified animals in each frame.

+5. __Object tracking__: Object tracking is the final goal of the MOTHe.
+This module assigns unique IDs to the detected individuals and generates their trajectories.
+We have separated detection and tracking modules, so that it can also be used by someone interested only in the count data (eg. surveys).
+This modularisation also provides flexibility of using more sophisticated tracking algorithms to the experienced programmers.
+We use an existing code for the tracking task (from the Github page of ref).
+This algorithm uses Kalman filters and Hungarian algorithm.
+This script can be run once the detections are generated in the previous step.
+Output is a \text{.csv} file which contains individual IDs and locations for each frame.
+A video output with the unique IDs on each individual is also

 # MOTHE IMPLEMENTATION